bd6981/crud/README.md

 > 5 min review

-### Integration with a frontend
+### Bonus: CORS

-Next, we'll add the `cors` dependency.
+Sometimes we need we'll need to add the `cors` dependency.
 CORS stands for cross origin resource sharing.
-Express is enforcing a CORS policy that prevents resource sharing without proper configuration on the back end.
+Express is enforcing a CORS policy that cross-origin requests without proper configuration on the back end.

 You can think of origins as website domains, like `localhost:3000`, `localhost:8080`, `google.com`, `fuzzy-panda-cat.herokuapp.com`, and so on.

+Because our server runs on `localhost:8080`, any requests that come from somewhere that is NOT `localhost:8080` will be blocked, by default.
+So if we had a website that made `fetch()` requests to `localhost:8080`, they would be blocked unless we configure cors in express.

 The npm package `cors` is middleware that tells express to accept requests from different origins.
+By default it just enables ALL origins.

 > [Here's a good article](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
 > on MDN about what CORS is.